TheOnlyRoshan/ai-testcase-generator-rag/README.md

 - Ingests Markdown (`.md`) source documents only.
-Production RAG pipelines typically normalize PDF/DOCX/HTML to Markdown at ingestion time (e.g. via Docling or MarkItDown) before chunking — this project's chunking/retrieval logic is already built against that assumption, so adding a conversion adapter is a drop-in v2 extension, not a redesign.
+Production RAG pipelines typically normalize PDF/DOCX/HTML to Markdown at ingestion time (e.g. via Docling or MarkItDown) before chunking, this project's chunking/retrieval logic is already built against that assumption, so adding a conversion adapter is a drop-in v2 extension, not a redesign.
 - Jira ticket ingestion is not implemented.
 Tickets are structured records